petrstepanov/root-eclipse/README.md

 ln -s ~/Source/root-sources/ ~/Development/root-eclipse/src/root-sources
 ```

 The out-of-source project generator build is carried out in separate folder located outside of the actual project Git tree.
-For example, we will create a `root-eclipse-project` folder.
-Build is initinitiated via following command:
+For instance, we will create a `root-eclipse-project` folder.
+Build is initinitiated via following commands:
 ```
 cd ~/Development
 mkdir root-eclipse-project && cd root-eclipse-project cmake -G"Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug ../root-eclipse
 ```

 Now project is set up and ready to be loaded.
 Open Eclipse and go to File → Open Projects from File System...
 Specify the project location in the modal dialog by clicking the "Directory..." button.
 Locate the `~/Development/root-eclipse-project` project folder.
 Click "Finish".

-Next we need to tweak Eclipse project structure in order for the Eclipse Indexer to work correctly:
+Eclipse should start to index the project automatically.
+Depending on the speed of your hard drive and memory indexing will require from several minutes to about an hour.

-* Firstly, Cmake links program source folder to the project twice: as `[Source directory]` and `[Subprojects]`.
-Indexer is not working correctly when source code is opened in `[Source directory]`.
+**Optional step**.
+Cmake links program source folder to the project twice: as `[Source directory]` and `[Subprojects]`.
+For some reaso, indexer is not working correctly when source code is opened in `[Source directory]`.
 Therefore we will filter out the `[Source Folder]` contents from the build and indexer.
 Right click the `[Source directory]` node, select "Properties".
 Go to "Resouce" → "Resource Filters".
 Click "Add Filter...".
 Select option buttons "Exclude All", "Files and Folders".
 In "Filter Details" specify "Name", "matches", "*".
 Click "Ok", "Apply and Close".
-* Secondly the `root-sources` symlink with framework source code needs to be accessed by the indexer.
-We need mark it as *Source Folder*.
-Right click the top most project node.
-Select `New → Source Folder`.
-Specify the `root-sources` symlink.

-Finally in Eclipse menu select `Prooject → C/C++ Index → Rebuild`.
-Depending on the speed of your hard drive and memory indexing will require from several minutes to about an hour.

 ### Setting up Eclipse debug and run configurations